ministryofjustice/cloud-platform-infrastructure/README.md

 ## How to run Go tests

+### Prerequestites

+To run `test/modsec_logging_test.go` you need to add your aws user arn to the opensearch. navigate to (opensearch dashboard)[https://logs.cloud-platform.service.justice.gov.uk/_dashboards/app/security-dashboards-plugin#/roles/edit/all_access/mapuser] -> add your user arn under trhe `users` section

+### Running the tests

 To run the integration tests on a MoJ Cloud Platform cluster you must have the following tools installed:
 (Tool versioning is very important.
 I find it best to refer to the official MoJ Cloud Platform tools docker [image](https://github.com/ministryofjustice/cloud-platform-tools-image/blob/main/Dockerfile.cp-infrastructure))